christianalfoni/impact/guides/data_fetching.md

 }
 ```

 Now we rather update each signal property of the `Project` service.
-Signals does not trigger unless the value has actually changed, meaning all primitive values like strings, booleans, numbers etc. will not unncessarily cause a signal to trigger.